Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Dynamically protected gates

 Using the toggling-frame picture \cite{haeberlen2012high,protectedgates_suter}, we may rewrite the above in the form,

-where the toggling frame unitaries $\tilde{U}_j = T_{j}^\dagger U_j T_{j}$, and $T_j = P_{j-1}P_{j-2} \cdots P_1$ and $T_1 = T_{M+1} = \mathbbm{1}$.
+where the toggling frame unitaries $\tilde{U}_j = T_{j}^\dagger U_j T_{j}$, and $T_j = P_{\beta_{j-1},\alpha_{j-1}}P_{\beta_{j-2},\alpha_{j-2}} \cdots P_{\beta_{1},\alpha_{1}}$ and $T_1 = T_{M+1} = \mathbbm{1}$.
 Given a target propagator $U_T$, we optimize the control amplitudes which maximize the fidelity

-Unlike the previous works on the protected gates \cite{protectedgates_suter,CR_dd}, here we integrate periodic, full-amplitude, DD pulses in the optimal control procedure itself, by pre-assigning segments and freezing their amplitudes and phases.
-The main advantage of this method is that the imperfections in the DD pulses, like RF inhomogeneity, are also accounted and corrected by the remaining segments.
-Moreover, there is no need for the manual slicing of control pulses to incorporate DD pulses.
+Unlike the previous works on the protected gates \cite{protectedgates_suter,CR_dd}, where $\beta = \pi$ was used, in this work we generalize to variable DD flip angles.
+We also integrate periodic, full-amplitude, DD pulses in the optimal control procedure itself, by pre-assigning segments and freezing their amplitudes and phases.
+The main advantage of this method is that the DD pulses along with their imperfections, like additional spin-flips, RF inhomogeneity, and offset errors, are accounted and corrections are incorporated by the control segments in order to achieve a robust sequence for implementing the target propagator.
+Moreover, there is no need for the manual slicing of control pulses to introduce DD pulses.
+In the following, we shall consider the dynamical protection of a single qubit and illustrate how it can be achieved by DD pulses with a range of flip-angles.